slds-lmu/lecture_service/README.md

 It also contains a `comparison` folder, which contains PDF diffs produced by [`diff-pdf`](https://github.com/vslavik/diff-pdf).
 These notably only contain the pages that actually contain some (possibly very minor) differences.

-For manual use in R you can also use the helper functions in `helpers.R` directly.
+For manual use in R you can also use the helper functions in `R/` directly.

 Or, if you prefer to work from the terminal, I experimentally wrapped most functionality in a command-line tool, see `./lecheck --help`: